-angesprochen is a monthly series of interviews where we talk with linguists about their present research, thus trying to build bridges between the public and the diverse landscape of modern linguistics.
-Do not hesitate to send your questions and suggestions for topics to Robert Schikowski, Juliane Schröter, or Charlotte Meisner.
+angesprochen is a series of interviews where we talked with linguists about their present research, thus trying to build bridges between the public and the diverse landscape of modern linguistics.
+Feedback can be addressed to Robert Schikowski, Juliane Schröter, or Charlotte Meisner.

 Issue 22 | January 2016

 Journalists, authors, and PR specialists have special techniques and strategies for successful writing.
 Daniel Perrin (ZHAW, School of Applied Linguistics) has investigated their writing processes.
 In this interview he explains what characterizes professional writing and what can be learned from it.